cornellius-gp/gpytorch/API_CHANGES.md

 - How diligent should we about deprecating?
 Or do we just accept breaking backwards compatibility.
 - How to deal with updating a model with new training data?
 What role does ``get_fantasy_model`` play?
 - Why can train inputs be lists / tuples of tensors?
+- **How can we ensure we delete the cache each training loop?** How is this done currently?

 ## Nice-to-have but optional
 - [ ] Modernize configuration a bit